DataResponsibly/rds25/index.md

 ## Prerequisites

-**DS-UA 202:** Introduction to Data Science, Introduction to Computer Science, or similar courses **DS-GA 1017:** Introduction to Data Science, Introduction to Computer Science, or similar courses
+**DS-UA 202:** Introduction to Data Science, Introduction to Computer Science, or similar courses <br>
+**DS-GA 1017:** Introduction to Data Science, Introduction to Computer Science, or similar courses

 ## Meeting Times and Assignments